Frank Erwin Center

 The multi-purpose facility hosted entertainment events and was the home court for the Texas Longhorns men's and women's basketball programs until 2022, when it was replaced by the Moody Center.
-The Erwin Center is located at the southeastern corner of the UT central campus and is bounded on the east by Interstate 35.
+The Erwin Center was located at the southeastern corner of the UT central campus and was bounded on the east by Interstate 35.

 History

 Built to replace Gregory Gymnasium as the men's and women's basketball teams' home arena, the Special Events Center was completed in 1977 for a total cost of $34 million.
 The Texas men's basketball team opened the events center on November 29, 1977, with an 83–76 victory over the Oklahoma Sooners.
 UT undertook extensive renovations of the facility from 2001 to 2003 at a cost of $55 million, adding, among other things, new and renovated seating, new video and sound systems, new lighting, and 28 suites.

-The building is named for former UT Board of Regents member Frank Erwin, who as a regent was very controversial due to his hostility towards the burgeoning on-campus, political counterculture movement of the late 1960s and was directly involved in the arrest of protesting students and the purging of what he deemed as "unpatriotic" faculty.
+The building was named for former UT Board of Regents member Frank Erwin, who as a regent was very controversial due to his hostility towards the burgeoning on-campus, political counterculture movement of the late 1960s and was directly involved in the arrest of protesting students and the purging of what he deemed as "unpatriotic" faculty.
 Originally known as the Special Events Center, the facility was renamed in 1980 to honor Erwin, who died that same year.

-A two-level layout (the lower arena and upper mezzanine) accommodates up to 16,540 spectators for basketball games and up to 17,900 spectators for concerts.
-The inner ring of the arena averages around 20 rows deep, while the mezzanine is slightly deeper at around 24 rows.
-The size of the arena's inner ring is highly dependent on the event being hosted.
+A two-level layout (the lower arena and upper mezzanine) accommodated up to 16,540 spectators for basketball games and up to 17,900 spectators for concerts.
+The inner ring of the arena averaged around 20 rows deep, while the mezzanine is slightly deeper at around 24 rows.
+The size of the arena's inner ring was highly dependent on the event being hosted.